Thalamotomy

-Thalamotomy (θάλαμος; τομή) is a surgical procedure in which an opening is made into the thalamus to improve the overall brain function in patients.
+Thalamotomy (θάλαμος; τομή) is a surgical procedure in which a functional lesion is made into the thalamus to improve the overall brain function in patients.
 First introduced in the 1950s, it is primarily effective for tremors such as those associated with Parkinson's disease, where a selected portion of the thalamus is surgically destroyed (ablated).
 Neurosurgeons use specialized equipment to precisely locate an area of the thalamus, usually choosing to work on only one side (the side opposite that of the worst tremors).
 Bilateral procedures are poorly tolerated because of increased complications and risk, including vision and speech problems.
 The positive effects on tremors are immediate.
 Other less destructive procedures are sometimes preferred, such as subthalamic deep brain stimulation, since this procedure can also improve tremors and other symptoms of PD.

 Indications

 Thalamotomy is a complex procedure performed by specialist neurosurgeons.
 It is mostly indicated in cases of stroke, damage to third ventricle of brain, brain hemorrhage, accidents leading to head injury, oedema around thalamus, subdural hemorrhage, and cerebrovascular accident.
 There is also some evidence in thalamocortical dysrhythmia.